curtischong/e3j_v2/README.md

 - make sure you normalize the vectors before you calculate the spherical harmonics coefficients to get the irreps

+### things I did to make the implimentation simpler:
+- pass one graph at a time into the model to train
+- custom message passing scheme

 ### TODO:
 - make jax compilation work
 - support equivariant activation functions